Particles with precessing spin in Kerr spacetime: analytic solutions for eccentric orbits and homoclinic motion near the equatorial plane: Discussion

-It is also possible to find analytic solutions for quasi-spherical orbits without using the transformations of~\cite{Skoupy:2024uan}, since the equations of motion are still partially decoupled.
-The FE gauge can also be extended to quasi-spherical and generic orbits by introducing appropriate averaging~\cite{Piovano:2024yks}.

-Our solutions could also be useful to study test particles equipped with a spin-induced quadrupole on eccentric orbits.
+Our solutions could be useful to study test particles equipped with a spin-induced quadrupole on eccentric orbits, since they can used as input for perturbative solutions of the MPD equations.
 First-order equations of motion for a quadrupolar test-body are already available in the literature, at least on the equatorial plane~\cite{Bini:2013uwa,Bini:2013rrx,Bini:2015zya}.
 However, a careful study is necessary, as the dynamics at quadratic order in the spin is more involved~\cite{Steinhoff:2009tk,Steinhoff:2012rw,Shahzadi:2025ebj}.
 For example, the four-linear momentum and velocity are no longer colinear at order $\mathcal O(q^2 \chi^2)$.

+It is also possible to find analytic solutions for quasi-spherical periodic motion without using the transformations of~\cite{Skoupy:2024uan}, since the equations of motion in this case are still partially decoupled.
+The FE gauge can also be extended to quasi-spherical and generic orbits by introducing appropriate averaging~\cite{Piovano:2024yks}.

-Finally, it would be interesting to find the transformation between the numerical solutions found in~\cite{Skoupy:2022adh,Drummond:2022efc,Piovano:2024yks}, and the analytic expressions given in the "virtual geodesic" formalism of~\cite{Skoupy:2024uan}.
+Finally, it would be interesting to find the transformation between the numerical solutions found in~\cite{Skoupy:2022adh,Drummond:2022efc,Piovano:2024yks}, and the analytic expressions given in the ``virtual geodesic" formalism of~\cite{Skoupy:2024uan}.
 The solutions found here would be the perfect starting point for such a comparison.